xmos/lib_audio_dsp/doc/design_guide/index.rst

 The "Generated Pipeline" package represents the classes and objects which will be generated from the user's specified DSP pipeline design. :numref:`dsp-class-label` shows that `adsp_generated_auto` is composed of (filled diamond) the `adsp_pipeline_t`and multiple `module_instance_t`.
-Therefore, the generated pipeline is responsible for allocating the memory for all of the stages in the pipeline and also initialising each stage.
+Therefore, the generated pipeline is responsible for allocating the memory for all the stages in the pipeline and also initialising each stage.
 The generated pipeline also creates multiple threads (labelled `dsp_threadX` in :numref:`dsp-class-label`), each of which will have been uniquely generated for the DSP pipeline that has been designed.
 The generated pipeline will always require at least 1 thread to run the DSP on; it is not possible to generate a DSP pipeline that can be executed inline on an existing thread.
-It is also not possible to split the DSP threads across more than 1 tile, becase all threads access a shared `adsp_pipeline_t` object.
+It is also not possible to split the DSP threads across more than 1 tile, because all threads access a shared `adsp_pipeline_t` object.

 To summarise, the generated DSP pipeline will consume the number of threads specified in the design (at least 1).
 At